-- \\\\According to 1 Corinthians 11:17-22, why did their meetings do more harm than good?
-The rich did not to want to eat with the poor.
+- \\\\According to 1 Corinthians 11:17-22, why was their Lord's Supper for the worse?
 Unfettered by employment constraints, the rich arrived early, specifically so as not to have to eat with the poor.
 It was a similar problem to that dealt with in James 2:1-7 (the church paid special attention to the rich man and neglected the poor man).
-The sin of division (11:18) led to the sin of some going home hungry (11:21a) and others getting drunk (11:21b). - 15.
-What in 1 Corinthians 11:20-22 indicates the Lord's Supper was as an actual meal?
+This sin of division (11:18) led to the sin of the poor going home hungry (11:21a) and others getting drunk (11:21b). - 15.
+What in 1 Corinthians 11:20-22 indicates the Lord's Supper was an actual meal?
 That some went away hungry demonstrates that they came to the meeting expecting to satisfy hunger.
-That some became drunk shows that more than a thimble full of wine was used. - Observation: Paul wrote to the Corinthian church some twenty years after Jesus first turned His Last Supper into our Lord's Supper.
+That some became drunk shows that more than a thimble full of wine was used. - Observation: Paul wrote to the Corinthian church about twenty years after Jesus turned His Last Supper into the first Lord's Supper.
 Just as the Last Supper was an actual meal, so also the Corinthians celebrated the Lord's Supper as an actual meal. - It is obvious from 11:20 that the Corinthians came together for the purpose of eating the Lord's Supper.
 What had they done wrong that made it cease being the Lord's Supper?
 11:21-22.
+Modern churches have turned the Lord's Supper into a lost supper.
 Their divisions had turned the "Lord's Supper" (deipnon) into their "own supper" (deipnon, 11:21). - ESV 1 Corinthians 11:20-21 When you come together, it is not the Lord's supper that you eat.
 For in eating, each one goes ahead with his own meal.
-One goes hungry, another gets drunk. - "supper" (1Co 11:20): "Supper" (as in Lord's Supper) is from deipnon, which means "dinner, the main meal toward evening, banquet."
+One goes hungry, another gets drunk. - "supper" (11:20) & "meal" (11:21): From deipnon, "dinner, the main meal toward evening, banquet."
 It does not mean snack, appetizer, nor hors d'oeuvres.
 Here are other places deipnon is used: - NIV Luke 14:16 A certain man was preparing a great banquet (deipnon) and invited many guests ... - NIV Revelation 19:9 Blessed are those who are invited to the wedding supper (deipnon) of the Lamb! - J.G.
-Simpson: "The name Lord's Supper, though legitimately derived from 1 Cor 11v20, is not there applied to the sacrament itself, but to the Love Feast or Agape, a meal commemorating the Last Supper, and not yet separated from the Eucharist when St.
+Simpson: "The name Lord's Supper, though legitimately derived from 1 Cor 11v20, is not there applied to the sacrament itself, but to the Love Feast or Agape, a meal commemorating the Last Supper, and not yet separated from the Eucharist when St. Paul wrote."
+(Simpson recognized that the Lord's Supper originally was a meal, but was later replaced by bread and wine services with the name 'the Lord's Supper' when the meal was phased out by the early church fathers.)